Spike Island, Widnes: History

-Spike Island is an artificial island created in 1833 when the Sankey Canal was extended from Fiddler's Ferry power station to the River Mersey at Widnes.
+Spike Island is an artificial island created in 1833 when the Sankey Canal was extended from Fiddler's Ferry to the River Mersey at Widnes.
 The extension separated a section of Widnes previously called Woodend from the remainder of the town.
-The canal passes from the West Bank Locks on Spike Island to Warrington and then into St. Helens town centre.
-The canal fell into disuse and closed in 1963.
-The canal footpath now forms part of the Trans Pennine Trail.
+The island takes its name from one meaning of the word "spike" - a cheap boarding house, used by transient factory workers and common on the island at this time.

 Widnes Dock, built in 1833, was the first rail-to-ship dock in the world.
-Uniquely the dock allowed goods, such as coal, to be taken off a train and deposited directly into a boat for transport along the River Mersey to other parts of the UK and abroad.
+Uniquely, the dock allowed goods, such as coal, to be taken off a train and deposited directly into a boat for transport along the River Mersey to other parts of the UK and abroad.
 Goods and raw materials could also be brought in by boat and deposited directly onto a train for onward travel to local factories.
 The dock was topped up with water from the nearby reservoir to prevent its level becoming too low when the River Mersey was at low tide.
 Widnes Dock was last used commercially in 1931 but the island remained in use as a railway sidings.
 The island had a network of interlinked railway lines which, being at the end of the line, were ideal for marshalling trains and freight storage.
 The railway lines became known as "Marsh Sidings".
 They were taken over by British Rail in 1948 and remained in use until 1968.

 Large ships are unable to sail far up the River Mersey because the water level is too low.
-Consequently Widnes dock was accessed by Mersey flat boats which could transport goods downstream to the Port of Liverpool or along the canal network.
+Consequently Widnes Dock was accessed by Mersey flat boats, which could transport goods downstream to the Port of Liverpool or along the canal network.
 The dock could hold up to 40 vessels, and have a single Mersey flat loaded with 70 tons of coal from a railway wagon, and en route to Liverpool in 40 minutes.
 The Mersey flats were small flat-bottomed sailing barges that originated on the Mersey but were later used on rivers elsewhere.
 They were a common sight in the 19th century.
 The wreck of a Mersey flat called the Eustace Carey can be seen at Spike Island at low tide.